"Tiny Trends"

 The interface is powered by a reusable token-based system covering color, typography, spacing, and reusable UI components.

-Key Decision 5: Home as a Decision Command Center
+Key Decision 5:

-Key Decision 6: Integrate Memory with Wardrobe
+Integrate Toddler's Memories with Wardrobe

 The Memories Hub organizes content through: